-- Conduct their business in accordance with this policy - Only access systems and information for which they are authorised - Only use systems and information for the purposes authorised - Comply with all applicable legislation and regulations - Comply with controls communicated by the Information Asset Owner - Not disclose confidential or sensitive information to anyone without the permission of the Information Asset Owner - Ensure confidential, personal or special category information is protected from view by unauthorised individuals
+- Conduct their business in accordance with this policy - Only access systems and information for which they are authorised - Only use systems and information for the purposes authorised - Comply with all applicable legislation and regulations - Comply with information security controls communicated by the Information Asset Owner - Not disclose confidential or sensitive information to anyone without the permission of the Information Asset Owner - Ensure confidential, personal or special category information is protected from view or access by unauthorised individuals - Not copy, transmit or store information to devices or locations (physical or digital) where unauthorised individuals may gain access to it; the security of devices and locations you use are the responsibility of the individual - Protect information from unauthorised access, disclosure, modification, destruction or interference - Ensure that unattended workstations are locked or logged out - Keep passwords secret and do not allow anyone else to use their access to systems and accounts - Notify the Technology Delivery Services Team of any actual or suspected breach of information security policy and assist with resolution - Co-operate with compliance, monitoring, investigatory or audit activities in relation to information security - Take responsibility for familiarising themselves with this policy and understanding the obligations it places on them - Assist in protecting Council systems as far as reasonably possible from external threat e.g. phishing attempts and hacking attempts - When disclosing personal or special category information to customers, particularly over the phone or in person, ensure that they verify their identity.
+Service areas dealing with customers on a daily basis should have suitable verification methods in place which must always be used - Always secure laptops and handheld equipment and lock equipment away when leaving the office.
+Users of portable computing equipment are responsible for the security of the hardware and the information it holds at all times on or off Council property

-- Not copy, transmit or store information to devices or locations (physical or digital) where unauthorised individuals may gain access to it; the security of devices and locations you use are your responsibility - Protect information from unauthorised access, disclosure, modification, destruction or interference - Keep passwords secret and do not allow anyone else to use your access to systems and accounts - Notify the Technology Delivery Manager of any actual or suspected breach of information security policy and assist with resolution - Co-operate with compliance, monitoring, investigatory or audit activities in relation to information - Take responsibility for familiarising themselves with this policy and understanding the obligations it places on them - Reporting any breach, or suspected breach of information security without delay - When disclosing personal or special category information to customers, particularly over the phone or in person, ensure that they verify their identity.
-Service areas dealing with customers on a daily basis should have suitable security questions which must always be used - Always secure laptops and handheld equipment when leaving an office unattended and lock equipment away when leaving the office.
-Users of portable computing equipment are responsible for the security of the hardware and the information it holds at all times on or off Council property - Physical security to all office areas is provided through the access control system.
+- Physical security to all office areas is provided through the access control system.
 Staff should challenge strangers in the office areas without an ID badge.
-Never let someone you don't know or recognise to tailgate you through security doors - Staff working from home must ensure appropriate security is in place to protect Council equipment or information.
+No one should allow anyone not wearing a valid ID badge to tailgate through security doors - Staff working from home must ensure appropriate security is in place to protect Council equipment or information.
 This will include physical security measures to prevent unauthorised entry to the home and ensuring Council equipment and information is kept out of sight.
-Council issued equipment must not be used by non-Council staff. - Use of personal devices to access Council systems is not permitted - Access to systems from abroad is not permitted unless approved by the Data Protection Officer.
+Council issued equipment must not be used by non-Council staff. - Non CCC issued devices used to access Colchester Council systems will be treated as untrusted devices - Access to systems from abroad is not permitted unless approved by the Data Protection Officer.
+Any access must be via a Council approved device. - Users must not disclose any information related to ICT systems or security to any third party without the prior approval of ICT. - Software and data purchased or licensed from external sources must only be used in accordance with the terms of the acquisition, licence, or other procurement documents.